dkilcy/robotics-iot/RC/DragonLink/README.md

 Need a Windows computer for this step.

-1. Connect the USB from the computer to the receiver.  **IMPORTANT** Make sure the antenna is connected to the receiver
+1. Connect the USB from the computer to the receiver.  **IMPORTANT:** Make sure the antenna is connected to the receiver
 2. Run the DragonLink Config GUI Windows application.
 The Home tab with "Welcome to DragonLink" will appear.
 Select the RX tab to enter the Receiver GUI.

 On the Dragonlink Receiver GUI: